 The Compose tab allows you to edit all aspects of your message’s content and behavior.

-The content of the Compose tab vary based on your chosen Message Options in the last step, but may include any of the options below:
+The content of the Compose tab varies based on your chosen message options in the previous step, but may include any of the following options:

 If you decide to format these buttons with your own colors, we recommend that you use Button 2 for your more preferred result.
 In other words, if you want your user to click on one button more than the other, make sure it is on the right.
 The right button has often displayed better potential to get clicked, especially if it has a somewhat contrasting or otherwise stand-out color from the rest of the message.
 This is only emphasized when the button on the left blends more visually with the message.